 Career Definition for SQL Developers

-SQL developers, also known as database developers, use programming language and structured query language (PL/SQL) to create and maintain computer database applications.
+SQL developers, also known as database developers, use a programming language and structured query language (PL/SQL) to create and maintain computer database applications.
 They are also responsible for organizational and security measures within specific systems, such as Oracle.
 SQL developers monitor stored procedures and execution time, continually striving for improvements in efficiency.
 Since they often merge database information from older to newer systems, SQL developers are responsible for testing and resolving any issues associated with the updated versions, which requires a familiarity with multiple versions of SQL.
 Most SQL developers work closely with database administrators.

 |Education||Typically a bachelor's degree and 3-7 years of experience required|